Ouroboros-analytics/CLI-Bashcourse/06-Ins_Regex/RE.md

 {"created_at": "Mon Jul 31 00:18:03 +0000 2017", "id": 891815181378084864...}
 ```

-A bunch of individual json strings, separated by `\n`, not in a list and no commas.
+A bunch of individual json strings not in a list, no commas and no line separation.

 ```bash
 !awk 'BEGIN{print "["} {printf "%s%s",sep,$0; sep=",\n"} END{print "]"}' tweet.json > tweet_formatted.json